-The latest generation in the Song Meter series, the SM4BAT ZC is a weather-proof zero-crossing (ZC) recorder for the periodic, seasonal, or long-term monitoring of bats in almost any field conditions.
 You can schedule daily recordings to meet a variety of needs including times that are relative to sunrise and sunset, specific duty cycles with on/off recording patterns, and continuous monitoring all day and all night.
-The SM4BAT ZC optimizes battery life and memory capacity to record for extended periods of time.
-Using both memory slots and new alkaline batteries, a typical deployment can record for up to 450 hours spanning weeks or months.
+The SM4BAT FS optimizes battery life and memory capacity to record for extended periods of time.
+Using both memory slots and new alkaline batteries, a typical deployment can record for up to 48 ten-hour nights.